-This Smart Table to Kitchen Order Circuit with Arduino brings smart techniques to restaurants.
+This Smart Table to Kitchen Order Circuit with Arduino brings smart techniques to restaurants, it creates a wireless food order system using Arduino.

-Just press a button and our order reaches the kitchen instantly.
+Just press a button and our order reaches the kitchen instantly, so no waiting, no confusion and just smart service.

-Transmitter Arduino Coding:
+Transmitter Arduino Code:

 Arduino Code (Transmitter)